isabella232/genstudio-learn.en/help/adobe-genstudio/delivery-and-activation.md

 # Delivery and activation: power experiences and performance

-For the company that needs support getting the right content in front of the right individual on the right channel.
-GenStudio makes that connection better than any other solution, while also providing the analytics to ensure overall content performance.
+For the company that needs support getting the right content in front of the right individual on the right channel. [!DNL GenStudio] makes that connection better than any other solution, while also providing the analytics to ensure overall content performance.

 ## Primary business use cases